halalgami/azure_training/AZ900/az900notes.md

 ## Azure Load Balancers

+More about Azure Load Balancer [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview)

 ### Load balancer

 Most common, works at the transport layer/layer 4.<br>Provides network level distribution to resources located in the same datacenter.

 - Layer 4
-- Basic and Standard (preview) SKUs <-- review any SKUs
+- Basic and Standard SKUs <-- Microsoft recommends Standard
 - Service monitoring (allows to probe the health of VM behind it)
 - Automatic reconfiguration (i.e. when adding new webserver instances)
 - Hash based distribution.
 This is how it distributes its traffic.<br>Has a 5 tuple hash of the following